 - Clarify in Procedural Order No. 1 that the tribunal will permit you to cross-examine on topics omitted in witness statements, and pay particular attention to those topics (assuming the witness has personal knowledge of them).

 - Sequencing and topics and closed propositions are key.
-Consider:
+Consider the following:

-- Then determine the order in which you will pursue the various topics.
+- Determine the order in which you will pursue the various topics.
 Order and logical structure in sequencing are appreciated by US and non-US arbitrators alike.

-- Then go back into each line of cross and sequence the questions so that you have thought through every way the witness could answer and what you would do in response.
+- Go back into each line of cross and sequence the questions so that you have thought through every way the witness could answer and what you would do in response.

 Finally, don’t be fearful of explanations or ‘blurt outs’ from the witness, especially if the explanation means that the witness has not answered your question.
 You can always repeat your question.
 Arbitrators usually know a prepared speech, deployed by the witness as a diversionary tactic, when they hear one.